Change to adult protection committee

 Where can harm happen?

-- The Adult Support and Protection (Scotland) Act 2007 was introduced by the Scottish Government in October 2008.
-Part 1 of the Act deals with the protection of adults at risk of harm.
+The Adult Support and Protection (Scotland) Act 2007 was introduced by the Scottish Government in October 2008.
+Part one of the Act deals with the protection of adults at risk of harm.

 The Act can be used to deal with any harm, whether deliberate or not.
 It may also be used for adults at risk who are harming or neglecting themselves, or who are experiencing domestic abuse.